vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 (Source: Tangible [website](https://www.tangible.store/realusd?action=Wrap))

 With a constantly increasing price, these liquidity pools are not “pure stable pools".
-They can not be considered to meaningfully contribute to USDRs pegging mechanism.
+They can not be considered to meaningfully contribute to USDR's pegging mechanism.
 On the contrary, adding more complexity to a project that is already a handful.
 It’s also worth pointing out that there is a high concentration in terms of wUSDR token holders.
 On all chains outside of Polygon, almost all wUSDR tokens are deposited into the above-mentioned DEXs (see image below).

 ![wusdr-cross-chain-implementation](https://github.com/Lavi54/protocol-research-review/blob/1df338393309656066ae5438633ead36570d1477/articles/TangibleDAO/images/usdr-crosschain-implementation.png)

 In conclusion, Tangible has built several mechanisms that support the peg of USDR.
-And they conceptualized a promising method (pDAI), to assure that USDR holders can always redeem USDR for something of equal value.
+They have conceptualized a promising method (pDAI) to assure that USDR holders can always redeem USDR for something of equal value.
 However, most measures are still new, and not battle-tested, and some are fully centralized (e.g. real estate liquidations).
 Especially in the case of a bank run, it's questionable whether USDR can hold its peg.
 Moreover, the project introduced multiple dimensions of additional complexity and potential weaknesses through its wUSDR token and Multichain integration.
 These factors do not contribute to the safety of USDR’s peg stability.
-Nonetheless, USDR has so far proven to be quite stable and survived its first depeg well.
+Nonetheless, USDR has so far proven to be quite stable (since October 2022) and survived its first depeg well.

 ## Llama Risk Gauge Criteria